Make WordPress Faster Using W3 Total Cache and Cloudflare

 - Preload the post cache upon publish events: (tick mark)

-Other options leave default.
+Other options leave the default.

-Step 3: Object Cache Configure Setting
+3. Object Cache Configure Setting

 - Default lifetime of cache objects: 180 seconds